Mann scores career-high 39, Clippers eliminate Jazz 131-119

-The Clippers are the first team in NBA history to rally from a pair of 2-0 series deficits in the same postseason.
-They had to do it this time without All-Star forward Kawhi Leonard, who was sidelined by a sprained right knee for the final two games.

-”They have been starving, starved for success.
-They have had a lot of good teams and just caught a lot of bad breaks.
-We know when Kawhi went down, probably thinking the same thing over and over again,” coach Tyronn Lue said. ”Our team, I just tell you, they just don’t quit.
-It’s a total team effort and we are all trying to win and our team is willing to do whatever it takes to win.”
+“The cheers, the excitement, you felt the monkey off of the Clippers back as far as getting past the second round,” said Paul George, who had 28 points.
+“The playoffs are about grit and fighting back.
+Time after time we have shown that.”

+Reggie Jackson added 25 points for the Clippers, who faced a 25-point deficit early in the third quarter before rallying.
+It is the largest comeback by a team in a series-clinching win over the last 25 seasons.

+It is the second straight series Los Angeles has dropped the first two games and come back to advance.
 The fourth-seeded Clippers will face second-seeded Phoenix in the Western Conference finals.
 Game 1 is Sunday in Phoenix.
-Los Angeles won two of the three games in the regular season.

-”You felt the monkey off of the Clippers’ back in terms of getting out of the second round,” said George, who had 28 points. ”It was just a special night.
-You know, you felt it, the cheers, the excitement.

-”The playoffs are about grit.
-It’s about fighting.
-It’s about whatever it takes, and time after time, I think we’ve shown that.”

-Mann – who had 25 points in the first five games of the series – helped bring the Clippers back with 20 points in the third quarter.
+Mann helped fuel the rally with 20 points in the third quarter.
 Utah had a 94-91 lead going into the final 12 minutes, but Jackson gave the Clippers their first lead since early in the second quarter when his layup made it 96-95 with 10:36 remaining.

-Mann was 15 of 21 from the field and also became just the third player in franchise history to make at least seven 3s in a postseason game.
+Mann — who was 15 of 21 from the field — also was just the third player in franchise history to make at least seven 3s in a postseason game.

-”You saw a full complete game from a second-year player,” said George of Mann. ”I mean, you saw him stretch the floor.
-You saw him rebound, muscle his way to the basket.
-You just saw so many flashes of so many different things.
-He did it in the most crucial part of the game.”

 The Clippers had a 107-106 lead with eight minutes remaining before they seized control with nine straight points, including five by Mann.
 The closest the Jazz would get after that was six.